tsgettoolbox.tsgettoolbox.coops

 [optional, default is ‘hourly_height’]

-Specify the observation requested.
+Specify the data product.

 Description